JakeHulme1/graphsec-detector/README.md

 bash scripts/download_dataset.sh
 ```
 This will create the `datasets/raw` directory (if missing), download the dataset from Zenodo, and save it as `datasets/raw/PyCommitsWithDiffs.json`

-Note: `datasets/raw/` is intentionally excluded from pushes to avoid pushing large files.
 ---